Burger King takes down Twitter account after hack attack

 NEW YORK Hackers breached the Twitter account of fast-food chain Burger King, posting the online equivalent of graffiti and sometimes making little sense.

-Burger King Worldwide Inc BKW.N suspended its Twitter account about an hour after it learned of the attack at 12:24 p.m.
-EST (1724 GMT) on Monday, company spokesman Bryson Thornton said in an email.
+Burger King Worldwide Inc suspended its Twitter account about an hour after it learned of the attack at 12:24 p.m.
+EST on Monday, company spokesman Bryson Thornton said in an email.

-Several tweets carried the logo of Burger King's larger rival McDonald's (MCD.N), but spelled the latter company's name incorrectly.
+Several tweets carried the logo of Burger King's larger rival McDonald's, but spelled the latter company's name incorrectly.
 Others sought to tarnish Burger King, the third-largest U.S. hamburger chain, and its employees.

 "Just got sold to McDonalds," one tweet said, adding "FREDOM IS FAILURE".